-- will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - has a working knowledge of DCFP procedures; - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, behaviour policy, staff Code of conduct and Keeping Children Safe in Education Part 1 and Annex A and ensure that the policies are used appropriately; - will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf of Devon County Council; - has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+- 6.3.19.
+Will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - 6.3.20.
+Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social work team; - 6.3.21.
+Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part 1 and annex A and ensure that the policies are used appropriately; - 6.3.22.
+Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - 6.3.23.
+Will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" to be submitted annually to the Education Safeguarding Team at Devon County Council; - 6.3.24.
+Has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - 6.3.25.
+Will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

+6.4.
 The Deputy Designated Safeguarding Lead(s)

-• Is/are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+6.4.1.
+Is/are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the DSL the deputy will assume all of the functions above.

+6.5.
 All School Staff

-- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - Are aware of the Early Help6 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases staff may act as the Lead Professional in Early Help Cases. - Will provide a safe environment in which children can learn;
+- 6.5.1.
+Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - 6.5.2.
+Consider, at all times, what is in the best interests of the child; - 6.5.3. know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - 6.5.4.
+Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - 6.5.5.
+Are aware of the Early Help3 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases staff may act as the Lead Professional in Early Help Cases. - 6.5.6.
+Will provide a safe environment in which children can learn;